SAP-samples/xsc-cap-migration/README.md

 7. For each schema that you want to migrate,the owner of the schema or any user who has the permissions to grant the required privileges must execute the following statement:
    	`GRANT SELECT ON SCHEMA "<SCHEMA_NAME>" TO <MIGRATION_USER>;`

-Follow the [SAP HANA Self Service Migration Tool](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/migrate-sap-hana-service-database-neo-to-sap-hana-cloud)steps will help you migrate the data from your source system to the target CAP application.
+Follow the [SAP HANA Self Service Migration Tool](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-migration-guide/migrate-sap-hana-service-database-neo-to-sap-hana-cloud) steps will help you migrate the data from your source system to the target CAP application.

 #### **Note:**
 ```